Family Support

 The Family Stability Program helps families with children stay housed and achieve economic self-sufficiency, which in turn reduces the number of disruptive school transfers for the children.

-Since the program’s inception, we have served 182 families, with 112 of those families (approximately 62%) headed by immigrant parents.
+Since the program’s inception, we have served 182 families, over 60% of whom are headed by immigrant parents.

 When families first enroll in the program they may receive emergency assistance to prevent the loss of housing or utility turnoff.
 Once the crisis has been resolved, families then remain in the program for up to 12 months, meeting regularly with a case manager to set and work on goals related to financial and housing stability.
 Families are supported through case management, financial coaching. and referrals to community resources